railsbridge-boston/railsbridge-boston/views/blog/2013_mar_recap_text.markdown

 night installfest smoothly on the night of the 22nd.
 We were set to run through the main curriculum the next day.

-Early Saturday morning, on February 23, reports spread of a man with long rifle roaming MIT campus.
+Early Saturday morning, on February 23, reports spread of an unidentified man armed with a rifle roaming the MIT campus.
 About 15 RailsBridge students and teaching assistants had already showed up early for the workshop to start when MIT police advised everyone on the main campus to stay indoors and locks their doors.
 Other workshop volunteers got wind of the emergency by email and opted to stay home to wait it out.

 * show some tweets from this incident; or web page news report screengrab